exakat/exakat-docs/Reference/Rules.rst

 * :ref:`Declaration of ab\:\:foo($a) must be compatible with a\:\:foo($a = 1) <incompatible-signature-methods>`
 * :ref:`Declaration of ab\:\:foo($a) should be compatible with a\:\:foo($a = 1) <incompatible-signature-methods-with-covariance>`
 * :ref:`Declaration of ab\:\:foo($a) should be compatible with a\:\:foo($a = 1) <incompatible-signature-methods>`
-* :ref:`Defining a custom assert() function is deprecated, as the function has special semantics <assert-function-is-reserved>`
 * :ref:`Delimiter must not be alphanumeric or backslash <regex-inventory>`
 * :ref:`Empty delimiter <no-empty-string-with-explode()>`
 * :ref:`Failed to open stream: +wr' is not a valid mode for fopen <wrong-fopen()-mode>`